 How to develop a winning hotel digital marketing strategy

-Crafting a hotel digital marketing strategy isn’t easy, as you’ll find yourself competing against hotels next door and on the other side of the globe.
-Nevertheless, by following hotel digital marketing best practices you give yourself a better chance of winning business.
+A winning hotel digital marketing strategy starts with clear goals, a defined audience, and a consistent presence across the channels your guests actually use.
+Crafting one isn’t easy — you’ll find yourself competing against hotels next door and on the other side of the globe — but by following hotel digital marketing best practices you give yourself a better chance of winning business.

 1. Set goals